ryanemmans/city-explorer-api/README.md

 Name of feature: 3.
 Publish: Deploy your server.
 As a user, I want to access the City Explorer application on the web, so that anyone can explore from anywhere.

 - Estimate of time needed to complete: 1 hour
-- Start time:
+- Start time: 4:00pm
-- Finish time:
+- Finish time: 5:00pm
-- Actual time needed to complete:
+- Actual time needed to complete: 1 hour

 ### Class 09 Time Estimate